Course Registration

 Undergraduates Obtaining Late Registration to a Course(s):

 Obtaining admission to a course after the last day to add is only granted in certain circumstances.
-Students may petition to late register at the Penguin Service Center.
+Students may petition to late register with the Penguin Service Center.
 If granted permission, the student must already be registered for other coursework, hold good academic standing status, have an account free from holds that prevent registration, and instructor approval.

 Undergraduates Obtaining Late Withdrawal from a Course(s):